shakey0/chitter_project/classes_recipe.md

     def get_peeps_tags(self, peep_id):
         pass
-        # returns all the tags gound in the peeps_tags table fro the peep_id
+        # returns all the tags found in the peeps_tags table fro the peep_id